briandfoy/briandfoy.github.io/_posts/2020-01-24-format-your-leanpub-table-of-contents.md

 That sucks though.
 Here a Mojolicious one-liner to get as close to the Table of Contents as I can.
-This CSS selector is obviously fragile, and would have been much shorter if they had added `id` elements.
+This CSS selector is obviously fragile, and would have been much shorter if they had added `id` attributes.
 If you are telling people to extract something from HTML source, you should label it so make that easy: